The New Rules of Social Media Marketing in 2026

 Bonus Step: Leveraging Social Media Advertising & Budget Allocation

-Social media marketing is free.
-But as you grow, pair it with strategic ad spend to magnify results.
+Social media marketing can start with organic social media, but as you grow, pair it with strategic ad spend to scale results.
 To invest in paid social media ads:

-• Start small and allocate 10–20% of your overall marketing budget to paid social.
-You can begin with a test campaign to gather data.
+- Start small and allocate 10–20% of your overall marketing budget to paid campaigns, then run a test campaign for data collection and measuring success.

-• Focus on high-intent platforms, such as LinkedIn Ads for B2B, and influencer partnerships on Instagram or TikTok for product awareness.
+- Focus on high-intent social media platforms, like LinkedIn Ads for B2B lead generation, and influencer marketing on Instagram or TikTok to increase brand awareness.

-• Use lookalike audiences on platforms like Facebook to identify new target audiences similar to your best customers.
+- Use lookalike audiences on social networks like Facebook to reach a new target audience that resembles your best customers.

 Tips for Social Media Marketing